merkle-open/SitecoreBlog/docs/_posts/2023-12-01-setting-up-headless-sxa-site-with-sitecore10.3.md

 ![alt text](../files/2023/12/01/24-Set-Sitecore-JSS-Editing-Secret-In-App-Config.png "Set Sitecore JSS Editing Secret In App Config")

-After updating the above file, please go to the adjacent file (demo-app.deploysecret.config for the above demo) for deployment secret and copy the same.
+After updating the above file, please go to the adjacent file (demo-app.deploysecret.config for the above demo) for the deployment secret and copy the same.
 Please go to .env file at the root of the project and paste the same to <b>JSS_EDITING_SECRET</b>.
 Copy the API key from Sitecore and paste it to <b>SITECORE_API_KEY</b>.
 After the above changes, your file will look like below.

 ![alt text](../files/2023/12/01/25-Set-Environment-Variables.png "Set Environment Variables")